Nominations open for Multicultural Apprenticeship Awards | FE News

 While diversity, inclusion and equality have by no means been fully realised in the realm of apprenticeships; developments and achievements are being made each day.
 These awards aim to support and augment this continual commitment to change.

-The awards have several industry specific categories for both apprentices and employers, as well as a specific award for learning providers and universities.
+The awards has several industry specific categories for both apprentices and employers, as well as a specific award for learning providers and universities.
 The deadline for nominations is Friday, 28 April 2023.

 The Multicultural Apprenticeship Awards features the following categories which are open to both apprentices and employers: